 As a brand-new veterinary school graduate back in the 80’s, I had achieved my dream.
 So why wasn’t I happy?
 Why did I continue to carry the weight of despair, along with a lonely hopelessness?
 I decided that therapy might help, but it wasn’t easy.
 Days before that first appointment, I drove around the office building often to locate the parking place closest to the door.
 I wanted to minimize my chances of being seen by someone I knew.
 I was filled with shame, and I didn’t understand why.
 But I kept working with my therapist, until a year later I walked in to her office, shaking, to tell her that I had been abused.
 It was all coming out in powerful flashbacks, memories tumbling upon memories as if a dam had broken.
 I feared I would drown.
 My only solace was that my shame, despair, and hopelessness now finally made sense.

 I started writing, discovering that a free expression of exactly what I felt like inside could help counteract all those years of pretending that I was OK.
 By exploring my emotions and connecting them to my experiences, I could make sense of what had happened and how I had managed to survive.
 I could decide what I wanted to keep, and let go of what I no longer needed.
 Now, decades later, I am creative, strong, confident, and content.
 I am surrounded by my chosen family who loves and supports me.
+My new novel, But I Already Said Goodbye, explores the link between animal abuse and domestic violence.

 I want everyone to know that abuse is not just something that happens to you, and then you move on.
 Abuse, especially at a young age, gets inside of you and changes how you view yourself and your world.
 It gets in the way of your free expression as your own unique self.
 Now I speak out, because our stories need to be told.
 I am a survivor.
 Together with other survivors we can bring this silent suffering to light, take hands together, bring the abusers out into the open, and stop the harming.
 It can be done.